VincentGsell/FMeX/README.md

 # FMeX

-FMeX (aka Delphi FMX Extended) is a collection of class which aimd to leverage performance and usability of FMX library.
+FMeX (or Delphi FMX Extended) is a set of classes designed to optimize the performance and usability of the FMX library.

 ## Main features
 - Introduces TeCustomMesh, with "MergeFrom" method, for merging FMeX Mesh together into on and single Mesh.
 (Draw Call optimization)